rmcwilliam/flashgame/README.md

 ### DELETE `/card/:card_id/`

 #### Params:
  `card_id:` Must provide card id to delete individual card.
+The user deleting the card must also be the user that created the deck and the card being deleted.

 #### Response: